thepegasos/blog/_posts/2022-07-16-What-is-Machine-Learning?.md

 3. An Optimization Algorithm to minimize the Cost
 4. Metrics to decide if the algorithm performs well on unseen data (e.g. accuracy, loss, etc.)

-{% include alert.html text "NOTE: Sometimes metric and Cost Function can be same.
+{% include alert.html text="Sometimes metric and Cost Function can be same.
 BUT Metrics are mostly understandable by humans while Cost Functions are for optimizing algorithms" %}

 Let's look at how you would go on implementing each of these steps in Python code in the next post!